-During 2012, Human Resources staff was trained on Gildan TV software management and programming in order for them to be able to update the Gildan TV content at each facility in addition to the Communications team.
-Going forward, Gildan TV content will include important Human Resources information specific to each facility.
+The Human Resources staff at each location is trained on Gildan TV software management and programming in order for them to be able to update the Gildan TV content at each facility in addition to the Communications team.
+Gildan TV content includes important information specific to each facility.

 Our Honduras and Dominican Republic sewing and textile facilities have formed independent cooperatives in order to provide an incentive and to encourage employees to accumulate savings.
 These cooperatives assist employees with greater access to loans, which can be difficult to obtain in these countries, and at low interest rates compared with those available through standard banking channels.
 Participation in these cooperatives is voluntary and may be terminated at any time.

 The cooperatives operate as independent legal entities supervised by an administrative manager.
 All cooperatives are exclusively available for non-management employees, who freely elect a Board of Directors among themselves on a biannual basis.
 As the cooperatives are located within our facilities, the finance department and external auditors are mandated with ensuring they are properly managed and operated in compliance with local regulations.